SeyedJavadKashizadeh/pscore_matching/README.md

 Hi,

 This project implements propensity score matching without replacement.
-The output of the project is mirrored histogram for propensity score across treatment plus the matched dataset.
+The output of the project is mirrored histogram for propensity score across treatment plus the matched dataset. number of matched observations can be changed inside the main module.